msizafrans/Operationalizing-a-Coworking-Space-Microservice/README.md

 Add the Bitnami repository:
 > helm repo add bitnami https://charts.bitnami.com/bitnami

 Install the PostgreSQL Helm Chart:

-Installs the PostgreSQL Helm Chart.
 > helm install analyticsapi bitnami/postgresql --set primary.persistence.enabled=false

 - This sets up a PostgreSQL deployment at <SERVICE_NAME>-postgresql.default.svc.cluster.local in your Kubernetes cluster.
 You can verify it by running kubectl get svc.